Patriarchy: Overview

 Patriarchy is a social system in which the primary positions of authority are held by men, in the areas of political leadership, moral authority and control of property.

 Sociologist Sylvia Walby defines patriarchy as "a system of social structures and practices in which men dominate, oppress, and exploit women".

 Social stratification along gender lines, with power predominantly held by men, has been observed in most, but not all societies.

-The concept of patriarchy is also related to patrilineality in a anthropological sense, although not exclusively.
+The concept of patriarchy is also related to patrilineality in an anthropological sense, although not exclusively.